Nominations to be examined

 Tarnowskie Góry Lead-Silver-Zinc Mine and its Underground Water Management System

-Located in Upper Silesia, in southern Poland, one of the main mining areas of central Europe, the site includes the entire underground mine with adits, shafts, galleries and water management system.
-Most of the site is situated underground while the surface mining topography features the remains of the 19th century steam water pumping station, which testifies to continuous efforts over three centuries to drain the underground extraction zone.
-It has made it possible to use undesirable water from the mines to supply towns and industry.
+Located in Upper Silesia, in southern Poland, one of the main mining areas of central Europe, the property includes the entire underground mine with adits, shafts, galleries and other features of the water management system.
+Most of the property is situated underground while the surface mining topography features relics of shafts and waste heaps, as well as the remains of the 19th century steam water pumping station.
+The elements of the water management system, located underground and on the surface, testify to continuous efforts over three centuries to drain the underground extraction zone and to use undesirable water from the mines to supply towns and industry.
 Tarnowskie Góry represents a significant contribution to the global production of lead and zinc.

 Temple Zone of Sambor Prei Kuk, Archaeological Site of Ancient Ishanapura

 The archaeological site of Sambor Prei Kuk, “the temple in the richness of the forest” in the Khmer language, has been identified as Ishanapura, the capital of the Chenla Empire that flourished in the late 6th and early 7th centuries AD.
-The vestiges of the city cover an area of 25 sq km and include a walled city centre as well as numerous temples, ten of which are octagonal, unique specimens of their genre in South-East Asia.
+The property comprises more than a hundred temples, ten of which are octagonal, unique specimens of their genre in South-East Asia.
 Decorated sandstone elements in the site are characteristic of the pre-Angkor decorative idiom, known as the Sambor Prei Kuk Style.
 Some of these elements, including lintels, pediments and colonnades, are true masterpieces.
 The art and architecture developed here became models for other parts of the region and lay the ground for the unique Khmer style of the Angkor period.